14Si28/fly/README.md

 ## FCND-Controls-CPP
 For this project, you will be building a controller in C++.
 You will be implementing and tuning this controller in several steps.

-You may find it helpful to consult the Python controller code as a reference when you build out this controller in C++.
+There are 2 parts of this project, one is in python and other is in C++, You may find it helpful to consult the Python controller code as a reference when you build out this controller in C++.

 ## Estimation Project